zheensuseyi/zheensuseyi/README.md

 # Hello!!
 And Welcome To My Profile!!!
 In 2024, I graduated with my B.S in Computer Science!
-Although my schoolwork is finally over, everyday is still a constant effort to learn and improve more about Software Developement!
+Although my schoolwork is finally over, everyday is still a constant effort to learn and improve more!

 ### My skills
 -**Languages**: Swift (SwiftUI), C++, Java, Python.